bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 So in fact, when we came up with music too, what we actually wanted to solve was this nesting thing, because we were thinking about nested music.
 How can we have a music inside a music?
 And it turned out the first round of the protocol was really annoying.
-So I had this idea of, OK, how can we do nesting?
+So I had this idea of, okay, how can we do nesting?
 It involved getting rid of the first round of the protocol and this made it a two-round protocol.

 Speaker 0: 00:04:40

-It's kind of impressive that you kept thinking about it because you must have had the realization oh no, this first round is the problem and we know the proofs break without it.
+It's kind of impressive that you kept thinking about it because you must have had the realization no, this first round is the problem and we know the proofs break without it.
-Yeah,

 Speaker 1: 00:04:53